aws-samples/amazon-connect-copy/README.md

   - If you want to keep a backup of the target instance after copying, run `connect_save` again on the target instance.
-- `connect_diff` and `connect_copy` do not change the source instance directory, so it can be served as a backup.
+- `connect_diff` and `connect_copy` do not change the source instance directory, so it can be served as a backup or as a source to copy to multiple target instances.
 - If relative paths are specified in instance aliases, make sure you are running `connect_diff` and `connect_copy` from the same directory, so that `connect_copy` will resolve the relative paths correctly.